 Flow Designer and the Integration Builder

-Inbound integrations are primarily used to create an event in xMatters using a communication plan.
+Inbound integrations are primarily used to create an event in xMatters.
 The transformation script for an inbound integration can receive an incoming HTTP request, parse and modify its data, enrich the data using additional web requests, and finally create an event to send notifications.

 Create an inbound integration to have an external application create an event or take action in xMatters.

 - Need an example?
 Here's a step-by-step description of a working inbound integration.

 Outbound integrations are triggered when actions take place in xMatters.
 The outbound services can make web requests to any API accessible over the Internet.
 You can use outbound integrations to update the originating event with status changes or response information.
 You can also configure webhooks to create new events in xMatters; for example, to start a conference bridge or send additional notifications to recipients based on their actions.